 Unless you’re a night owl, you probably won’t see the moon and Spica, the brightest star in the constellation Virgo the Maiden, rising up into your eastern sky before your bedtime.
 The twosome will come up quite late tonight, at or around midnight.
-From most places worldwide, the moon will rise first, followed by Spica.
+That applies to most everywhere worldwide.

 Click here to find out when the moon rises into your sky, remembering to check the moonrise and moonset box.